DrCopyPaste/Billotris2000/README.md

 - using https://www.libsdl.org/release/SDL2-devel-2.0.10-VC.zip
 - i just added one simple main.cpp with SDL initialization code in it
 - AND IT BUILDS! nice, now I am just saving this minimal example to this repository and try to "superimpose" my old tetris code on top of that

+## 2020-01-04 12:21

+I dumped the original code and bmp-sources under original_sources (for anyone still trying to get this to work with SDL 1.2) Now I am trying to migrate that code with as little changes as possible to work under SDL2.